WarisV1/Elk-Stack-Project-Cyber-Security-Bootcamp-/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitor instances of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly functional and available, in addition to restricting traffic to the network.
  What aspect of security do load balancers protect?
 What is the advantage of a jump box?